overwolf/overwolf.github.io/docs/api/overwolf-games-events-tft.md

 :::tip
 If you would like to know when the user is going to play TFT (hit the "Play" button), you can listen to the LoL Launcher [lobby_info](overwolf-games-launchers-events-lol#info-updates-3) info-update, and check the `queueID`.
 If it's 1090 or 1100 - it's TFT.

+<b>Note:</b> Riot is working on a new TFT mode named "Hyperoll".
+The mode is currently available in the PBE servers and soon in live servers and can be detected as 1130 in the `queueID`.
 :::